-Facts on the Ground Peace Index: Volume IV
+Facts on the Ground Peace Index: Volume VIII

 The Peace Index is focused on the actions of the Israeli government and military, and statements of Israeli officials.
-For the most part, it does not include frequent attacks carried out by Israeli settlers against Palestinians and their property and other non-official provocations and incitement, nor is it comprehensive in nature.
+It does not include frequent attacks carried out by Israeli settlers against Palestinians and their property and other non-official provocations and incitement, nor is it comprehensive in nature.

-Facts on the Ground Peace Index: Volume III
+Facts on the Ground Peace Index, Volume VII

 << prev next >>